dellow/Web-Framework/README.md

 <a name="profiles--development"></a>
 ### Default
-- Browserify (Minified)
+- JS (Minified)
-- Compass (Minified)
+- CSS (Minified)
-- Imagemin
+- Images
 - Dalek
 - JSHint
 - Jasmine

 ### Development
-- Browserify (Non minified)
+- JS (Non minified)
-- Compass (Non minified)
+- CSS (Non minified)
-- Imagemin
+- Images
 - Dalek
 - JSHint
 - Jasmine

 <a name="profiles--production"></a>
 ### Production
-- Browserify (Minified)
+- JS (Minified)
-- Compass (Minified)
+- CSS (Minified)
-- Imagemin
+- Images

-> __Please note:__ When run with the `production` or without the `development` argument Browserify and Compass will run minified.
+> __Please note:__ When run with the `production` or without the `development` argument JS and CSS tasks will run minified.
 This is by design to allow easier one time updates, without having to do a new release.
 In order to create an easily debuggable stylesheet and build JS file you'll need to run gulp with the `development` argument.

 <a name="watch"></a>
 ## Watch (Using _Gulp Watch_)
 You can automatically compile CSS and JS on save by 'watching'.
 Simply run `gulp watch` to automatically compile.
 For live browser reloading see [Sync](#sync).

 The tasks that are run in the `watch` task are:
-- Browserify (On .js and .hbs files under the `app` directory)
+- JS (On .js and .hbs files under the `app` directory)
-- Compass (On .scss files under the `scss` directory)
+- CSS (On .scss files under the `scss` directory)

 > __Please note:__ The `watch` task will minify CSS and JS.